Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Just thought I would share some further good news that you might want to share with others.

-11 months after the end of treatment I am still undetected which is great.
+11 months after the end of the treatment I am still undetected which is great.

-Of a further note my fibro scan reading has dropped from the original reading of 20.9 to 14.3 so despite being told it may not drop mine has dropped significantly.
+Of further note, my fibro scan reading has dropped from the original reading of 20.9 kPa to 14.3 skPa o despite being told it may not drop mine has dropped significantly.

-This email from a patient in New Zealand
+This email from a patient in New Zealand, the well-known and respected Hep C activist Hazel Heal.

 Here is my Hep C fibrosis story.